 I completed my Ph.D. under the supervision of Edward Frenkel; check out our book Vertex Algebras and Algebraic Curves.

 I've had longstanding collaborations with Tom Nevins, David Nadler, Andy Neitzke, Sam Gunningham and David Jordan.
-I'm currently engaged in a large-scale project with Yiannis Sakellaridis and Akshay Venkatesh.
-My other collaborators include Indranil Biswas, Matt Szczesny (my academic brother), Reimundo Heluani, John Francis, David Helm, Anatoly Preygel, Adrien Brochier, Pavel Safronov, Chris Beem, Tudor Dimofte, Mat Bullimore, Harrison Chen.
+I'm currently engaged in three large-scale collaborations: with Yiannis Sakellaridis and Akshay Venkatesh; with Harrison Chen, David Helm and David Nadler; and with Sam Gunningham, David Jordan and Pavel Safronov.
+My other collaborators include Indranil Biswas, Matt Szczesny (my academic brother), Reimundo Heluani, John Francis, Anatoly Preygel, Adrien Brochier, Chris Beem, Tudor Dimofte and Mat Bullimore.

 My current graduate students are

 My slides and video from plenary talk ``Representation Theory as Gauge Theory" at the 2016 Clay Research Conference.

 I miss the nuance of the old topos.

 Sunrise on Io by David Ben-Zvi and Paul Burchard.
 Copyright 1993 by The Geometry Center, University of Minnesota.
 Used with permission.

 More cool fractal pictures I helped make at the Geometry Center